 - Look at the paint in daylight to see if coverage is thorough.

 - Distress as desired.
 With latex paint, the sandpaper method works best.

-Make sure that the top coat you use is water based to avoid yellowing your white paint.
-I find that polycrylic in matte finish is the best top coat for furniture because it’s so easy to use, even in high humidity.
+Make sure that the topcoat you use is water-based to avoid yellowing your white paint.
+I find that polycrylic in a matte finish is the best top coat for furniture because it’s so easy to use, even in high humidity.

 Do not use Spur Urethane because it will cause it to yellow.
 I learned this the hard way.
 It seems to draw out tannins through the paint, despite being water-based.